 - Optionally check off the "Include link to Data Record in ticket comment?" box to include a link to the data record in the ProntoForms portal.

 - Optionally include your photos, sketch pads, and signatures as attachments in the Zendesk ticket.
-Simply provide a comma separated list of attachment questions labels - no DREL is required.
+Simply provide a comma separated list of attachment questions' unique IDs - no DREL is required.
 Note: Only questions with an Attachment data type can be included as attachments.
 These are either images (camera or sketch pad), audio, signatures, and other files.